So what has John written in order to convince you of who Jesus is?

 John’s prologue (1:1-18) reveals facts about Jesus that the participants in the narrative flow of the gospel do not know.
-Facts, such as the following, that orient us as we then read John’s narrative: The Word has existed from all eternity.
+Facts, such as the following, that orient us as we then read John’s narrative: Jesus is the Word who has existed from all eternity.
 He was with God for all eternity past, and He is God.
 As the Creator of everything, He gave life to all things.
 The life He gave humanity had light (light and darkness are major themes in John).
 The Word took on humanity as Jesus Christ, leaving the “bosom” of the Father so that He could reveal the Father to mankind.

 All the gospels record miracles Jesus did.
 John identifies these miracles as signs.
 Turning water to wine (2:11), healing the Capernaum official’s son (4:54), feeding the five thousand (6:14), giving sight to the man born blind (9:16), and raising Lazarus from the dead (11:47, 12:18)—all these were indicators of Jesus’ identity as the promised Messiah, the Son of God.
 These were just a few of the signs Jesus did (20:30), and the purpose of these signs was to bring people to belief in Him.